 Electrical impulses, or brain waves, are generated when any of the 100 billion neurons in your brain communicate.
-These brain waves can be picked up by the qEEG (qEEG, quantitative Electroencephalogram) diagnostic tool.
-This gives us a clue as to how your brain functions and allows us to pick up on any atypical results.
+These brain waves can be picked up by the qEEG (quantitative Electroencephalogram) diagnostic tool.
+This shows how your brain functions and allows the test administrator to pick up on any atypical results.

 It is a relatively quick process.
-First, we place a sensor cap on your scalp.
+First, a sensor cap is placed on your scalp.
 You sit comfortably while the electrical activity in your brain is captured by a device connected to the sensor cap.
 The data is analyzed and compared to normal controls, then a report, including color-coded maps of your brain’s activity, is generated.

 Again, the procedure is safe and non-invasive.
 Brain mapping only records your brain’s signals and does not affect them.

 What’s the Difference Between an EEG and a QEEG Test?

 What is unique about the qEEG test is that it amplifies the information collected in a standard EEG (Electroencephalogram test).
 By analyzing EEG information and comparing it to databases of “normal” individuals of the same age and gender, it can indicate areas that are underactive, overactive or normal.